Kebalepile/charmis_kitchen/README.md

     ```sh
     npm run app
     ```
-2. Open your browser and go to `http://localhost:5000` to access Julia's Kitchen.
+2. Open your browser and go to `http://localhost:5000` to access Boitekong Eats.

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to Julia's Kitchen, please follow these steps:
+If you'd like to contribute to Boitekong Eats, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: